-When a C2M1211 or C2M1212 message is generated from a single-level store heap function, the code checks for a DTAARA named QGPL/QC2M1211 or QGPL/QC2M1212.
-If the data area exists, the program stack is dumped.
+- When a C2M1211 or C2M1212 message is generated from a single-level store heap routine, the code - l checks for a DTAARA named QGPL/QC2M1211 or QGPL/QC2M1212.
+If the data area exists, the - I program stack is dumped.
 If the data area does not exist, no dump is performed.

-Enablement for teraspace heap memory managers
+| Enablement for teraspace heap memory managers

-When a C2M1211 message or C2M1212 message is generated from a teraspace heap function, the code checks for a DTAARA named QGPL/QC2M1211 or QGPL/QC2M1212.
-If the data area exists and contains at least 50 characters of data, a 50 character string is retrieved from the data area.
-If the string within the data area matches one of the following strings, special behavior is triggered.
+- When a C2M1211 message or C2M1212 message is generated from a teraspace heap routine, the code - l checks for a DTAARA named QGPL/QC2M1211 or QGPL/QC2M1212.
+If the data area exists and - I contains at least 50 characters of data, a 50 character string is retrieved from the data area.
+If the string - I within the data area matches one of the following strings, special behavior is triggered.